-The U.S. House Energy and Commerce Committee on Friday wrote Facebook CEO Mark Zuckerberg specifying new concerns about the social media company’s use of data and formally requesting that he testify at a future hearing.
+On Friday, the U.S. House Energy and Commerce Committee wrote Facebook CEO Mark Zuckerberg specifying new concerns about the social media company’s use of data and formally requesting that he testify at a future hearing.

 “The hearing will examine the harvesting and sale of personal information from more than 50 million Facebook users, potentially without their notice or consent and in violation of Facebook policy,” wrote Walden, Pallone, and other committee leaders.